analytics-club-iitm/Epoch-1/README.md

 This repository contains all the slides/notes used during the sessions part of Epoch 1: GANs by The Analytics Club, CFI.

-Please join us at [CS15, CS Department](https://goo.gl/maps/JnFCG5fuqJKD4TH99) for the sessions.
+Please join us at [CS15, at CSB](https://goo.gl/maps/JnFCG5fuqJKD4TH99) for the sessions.

 ## Sessions